erikswedberg/repo-man/README.md

 # Github Repository Browser

-this is a demo using Github's GraphQL API
+this is a demo using Github's GraphQL API.

+it allows you to type in any github account/organization and it fetches the top 20 repos sorted by the most stargazers.

+clicking on a repo's list item will make a subsequent call to get that repo's latest 20 commits in the Main branch.

+This uses normalizr and a `byId: {}, allIds: []` scheme to flatten the Redux store, but pass nested objects to the React components for rendering

 ### To Run
 `source env.sh && cd frontend && yarn start`